Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Numerical Simulations

 Fig. \ref{figSINRvsEpsilon} illustrates the maximum SINR achievable by each CU as a function of the CRLB threshold $\epsilon$.
 For the case of $M=1$, only the BS located at $(80,80\sqrt{3})$m is retained.
 The proposed algorithms consistently outperform the ZF and MMSE algorithms for both $M=1$ and $M=2$.
 As $\epsilon$ increases, the SINR of the proposed algorithms approaches that of the communication-only algorithm.
 This occurs because relaxing the requirement on localization accuracy allows the ISAC system to allocate more power towards achieving higher communication SINR.
 This once again underscores the intrinsic trade-offs between communication and localization in networked ISAC systems.
 Additionally, Algorithm \ref{alg:SCA} achieves near-optimal performance compared to Algorithm \ref{alg:BiSearch} for the case of $M=1$, demonstrating its ability to effectively balance computational complexity and performance.

-Subsequently, we demonstrate that the utilization of TMTs can also enhance the communication performance of networked ISAC systems.
-To this end, we evaluate the maximum SINR achievable by each CU using Algorithm \ref{alg:SCA} as a function of the number of BSs and TMTs, as depicted in Fig. \ref{figSINRvsMvsN}.
-The locations of newly added BSs and TMTs are identical to the setup as in Fig. \ref{figCRLBvsMvsN}.
-It is observed that, when the total number of BSs and TMTs remains the same, the configuration $M = 2$, $N = 6$ achieves a higher SINR than the configuration $M = 4$, $N = 4$.
-This result arises from two key factors.
-First, additional BSs introduce higher communication interference levels, which adversely affects the SINR performance.
-Second, employing more TMTs relaxes the localization accuracy requirement, enabling more power to be allocated toward improving SINR.
-This simulation result demonstrates that, in addition to enhancing the localization accuracy, TMTs can also improve the communication performance in networked ISAC systems, and that deploying more TMTs is preferable to adding more BSs for SINR performance.
+Subsequently, we demonstrate that the deployment of TMTs can also enhance the communication performance of networked ISAC systems.
+To this end, we evaluate the maximum SINR achievable by each CU using Algorithm \ref{alg:SCA} as a function of the number of BSs and TMTs, as shown in Fig. \ref{figSINRvsMvsN}.
+The deployment configuration mirrors that of Fig. \ref{figCRLBvsMvsN}, with the CU density per BS fixed at $K = 4$.
+Notably, given the same total number of BSs and TMTs remains the same, the configuration $M = 2$, $N = 6$ achieves a higher SINR than the configuration $M = 4$, $N = 4$.
+Two key factors drive this result.
+First, adding BSs introduces additional CUs, thereby intensifying communication interference levels which degrades SINR.
+Second, employing more TMTs alleviates the sensing constraint, allowing the system to allocate more power and degrees of freedom toward maximizing SINR.
+These results demonstrate that TMTs not only improve localization accuracy but also boost communication performance in networked ISAC systems, indicating that prioritizing TMT deployment is a superior strategy to adding BSs for enhancing SINR.

-Finally, we evaluate the impact of the number of targets on SINR performance using Algorithm \ref{alg:SCA}.
+{ Finally, we evaluate the impact of the number of targets on SINR performance using Algorithm \ref{alg:SCA}.
 The simulation considers the same three scenarios as in Fig. \ref{figCRLBvsU}, with the resulting SINR performance shown in Fig. \ref{figSINRvsU}.
 It is observed that SINR decreases as the number of targets increases.
-This degradation occurs because supporting more targets necessitates allocating more power to the sensing function of the ISAC system to meet localization accuracy requirements, thereby leaving less power available for communication, ultimately leading to reduced SINR performance.
+This degradation occurs because supporting more targets necessitates allocating more power to the sensing function of the ISAC system to meet localization accuracy requirements, thereby leaving less power available for communication, ultimately leading to reduced SINR performance.}